Notsew/ruby_jwt/README.md

 	// if the token has expired it will respond with a VerificationResponse object with success  = false and message = "JWT is expired."
 	// if the token nbf has not passed yet, it will return false with the proper message.
 	// if the token's audience is not included in the audience you pass in, this method will retun false with message of JWT audience is invalid.
-	// if the token is valid success will be true.
+	// if the token is valid success will be true and decoded_token will contain a DecodeResponse object. verified.success == true
+	verified.decoded_token.header
+	verified.decoded.payload[:some_value]

 # Currently Supported Algorithms